Web-Ex-Machina/contao-matomo-analytics-bundle/README.md

 [Matomo : Analytics without consent or cookie banner](https://matomo.org/faq/new-to-piwik/how-do-i-use-matomo-analytics-without-consent-or-cookie-banner/)

+## Known Issues

+### I don't see the button in the list of root page actions.

+Disable your ad blocker.

 ## Support

 If you encounter any issues or have feature requests, please [create an issue](https://github.com/Web-Ex-Machina/contao-matomo-analytics-bundle/issues) on the GitHub repository.